Grades

 0 = nothing or very little submitted

 I will drop your two lowest assignment.
 Use these drops wisely.
-Please do not ask for more, in fairness towards your classmates who will only get two.
+Please do not ask for more in fairness towards your classmates who will only get two.
 Starting the course late, important recruitment meetings, and family events are not reasons to get more: they are already factored in your two freebies.
 Evidence of COVID or other serious illness is a possible exception.
-If for any reason we will end up doing fewer/more than 20 homework, I will scale the weights.

 All homework is pledged.
 DO NOT copy and paste work done by others.
 It is an honor violation.
 You are not learning anything from doing that, and you might insert in your homework subtle errors that might reveal what you did.
 I will pursue honor violations according to UVA policies.